iozsaygi/iozsaygi.github.io/_posts/2023-10-24-minimal-wrapper-around-addressables.md

 }
 ```
 Iterates over the instantiated subsystems and calls the ``OnSceneInitialize()`` function that we inspected earlier.
 Again, an easy step to implement.

+Alright, we implemented all this stuff, but what now?
+What did we really achieve for our game development environment?

+### What did we really achieve with this
+It was an easy process to implement this hierarchy, at least for the prototype project.
+It will probably lack features if it gets deployed in the production environment.

+Which problems exactly do we solve by doing this?

+1. Race conditions: now that we are actually using our own initialization pipeline, we get to control which subsystem will be initialized before or after another subsystem.

+2. Adding or removing specific features: if at some point we need to remove an existing feature that relies on a single subsystem, we can easily remove that feature (hopefully without changing any code) just by removing the related addressable instance and prefab.

+3. Memory allocations: we are loading subsystems as addressables; required memory resources will be allocated for prefabs at runtime instead of during the loading process of the scene or game.
+It will result in faster loading times.